-2005 2006 2007 2008 2009 Thereafter Total Operating leases \$ 12,744 \$ 10,489 \$ 9,561 \$ 8,186 \$ 7,597 \$ 25,273 \$ 73,850 Capital leases and debt obligations 1,850 963 224 183 181 401 3,802 Accenture royalty commitment 3,820 3,820 Maturity of convertible debentures 56,745 - - - - 56,745

-Total commitments \$ 75,159 \$ 11,452 \$ 9,785 \$ 8,369 \$ 7,778 \$ 25,674 \$ 138,217
+2005 2006 2007 2008 2 :009 Thereafter Total Operating leases \$ 12,744 \$ 10,4 39 \$ 9,561 \$ 8,186 5\$ 7,597 \$ 25,273 \$ 73,850 Capital leases and debt obligations 1,850 9 63 224 183 } 181 401 3,802 Accenture royalty commitment 3,820 - 3,820 Maturity of convertible debentures 56,745 - - 56,745 Total commitments \$ 75,159 \$ 11,4 52 \$ 9,785 \$ 8,369 \$ 7,778 \$ 25,674 \$ 138,217

-We believe our current cash balances, availability of sales of our installment contracts, availability under the Silicon Valley Bank line of credit and cash flows from our operations will be sufficient to meet our working capital and capital expenditure requirements for at least the next 12 months.
-However, we may need to obtain additional financing thereafter or earlier, if our current plans and projections prove to be inaccurate or our expected cash flows prove to be insufficient to fund our operations because of lower-than-expected revenues, unanticipated expenses or other unforeseen difficulties, due to normal operations or FTC-related costs.
+We believe our current cash balances, together with availability of sales of our installment contracts and cash flows from our operations will be sufficient to meet our working capital and capital expenditure requirements for at least fiscal 2005.
+However, we may need to obtain additional financing thereafter or earlier, if our current plans and projections prove to be inaccurate or our expected cash flows prove to be insufficient to fund our operations because of lower-than-expected revenues, unanticipated expenses or other unforeseen difficulties.
 In addition, we may seek to take advantage of favorable market conditions by raising additional funds from time to time through public or private security offerings, debt financings, strategic alliances or other financing sources.
 Our ability to obtain additional financing will depend on a number of factors, including market conditions, our operating performance and investor interest.
 These factors may make the timing, amount, terms and conditions of any financing unattractive.
 They may also result in our incurring additional indebtedness or accepting stockholder dilution.
 If adequate funds are not available or are not available on acceptable terms, we may have to forego strategic acquisitions or investments, reduce or defer our development activities, or delay our introduction of new products and services.
 Any of these actions may seriously harm our business and operating results.